How best to protect and organise your flavours

 High or Varying Temperature

-If the temperature where flavours are stored goes beyond 27 degrees (80 deg F) you should consider placing them in the fridge.
-This also applies to locations that are subject to fairly drastic temperature changes.
+If the temperature where you store your flavours goes beyond 30 degrees (86 deg F) you should look at various methods to keep them at a lower and more stable temperature.
+This also applies to fairly drastic temperature changes.
 Flavours, as with wines and olive oils, prefer a more stable environment; again, without direct light and heat.

-Better still, grab yourself a wine cooler and keep them at a cellar type temperature of 13-16 degrees (55-60 F).
-You can pick one up for $200 or less, well worth the expense when your inventory is over 100 or so.
+Grab yourself a wine cooler and keep them at a near perfect temperature of 18 degrees (64 F).
+You can pick one up for $100, so they’re worth the expense when your inventory is over 100 or so.
 This way, they should last at least a few years.
-True, an extreme solution, but it’s a good one.
+True, an extreme solution, but this is how I store all my flavours.
+IMHO, most fridges are a tad too cold.

 An Esky – cooler can work well too.
-If a fridge isn’t handy or practical, an esky with or without ice, depending on temp extremes is suitable too.
-I’ve used one numerous times when temps get about or close to 32 deg.
-(90 F).
-I simply put some ice trays in the bottom, place an old rag or thin piece of wood on top, and place 2 nail polish racks inside and keep the lid closed.
+An Esky, with or without ice, depending on temp extremes is suitable too.
+I’ve used one numerous times when temps get close to 30 deg.
+(86 F).
+I simply put some flat plastic ice mats in the bottom, place an old rag or thin piece of wood on top, and place 2 nail polish racks inside and keep the lid closed.
 Mine is the Willow 25 ltr version.

 If your flavours are in a nail polish rack, shelf or open space, that’s fine, given the temp is okay.
 However, when placing them in a fridge and or any type of enclosure such as a box, you should keep similar profiles together, especially if you keep them in plastic bottles.

-I use Tupperware type containers for the fridge (I did that with a wine cooler too) and I keep all these flavour types separate – Tobaccos, Most Desserts, Vanilla and Custards, Fruits and Additives.
+I’ve you plan on using the fridge, use Tupperware type containers (I do this with my wine cooler too) and try and keep all your flavour types somewhat separate –

 Some flavours can crystallise in the refrigerator and or extreme cold, so keep these in a dark cupboard or drawer.

-Koolada, Acetyl pyrazine, Sweeteners and Malted Milk by TPA.
+Koolada, Acetyl Pyrazine, Sweeteners and Malted Milk by TPA.
 I am uncertain about FlavourArts Polar Blast, but best be safe and add this too.
+Once again, glass is far preferable for either long-term storage or for keeping flavours in the fridge.